-Note: Starting with firmware version 1.8 it is possible to remotely configure Personal Printing Release Stations using the Stratodesk NoTouch Center.
+Note: Starting with firmware version 1.8 it is possible to remotely configure ThinPrint Hubs or Personal Printing Release Stations using the (on premises installed) Stratodesk NoTouch Center.
+As of firmware version 1.16 you can also manage them via the cloud-based ezeep Blue portal; to do so, log in to ezeep Blue and assign the Hubs in question to your organization there.

 You will require the following hardware: